-Comment ID Organisation Commented Section Recommendations by Representations Summary of Representation Council's Res CII_PDCS 21 Turley Associates on behalf of Sainsbury 2.
+Comment ID Organisation Commented Section Recommendations by Representations Summary of Representation Council's Response Cil_PDCS 21 Turley Associates on behalf of Sainsbury 2.
 Evidence; 3.
 Proposed CIL Rates & Charging Area OBJECT - The Viability Study should consider a range of unit sizes and associated land use values to better reflect the diverse range of local centres within the Borough.
-Adoption of an instalments policy " further clarification is required within the Draft Charging Schedule so that the financial consequences can be modelled; Draft of an exceptions policy for the next round of consultation.
+Adoption of an instalments policy "further clarification is required within the Draft Charging Schedule so that the financial consequences can be modelled; Draft of an exceptions policy for the next round of consultation.
 We wish to object to the differentiation by size approach upon large retail development, on the following grounds: 1.Regulation 13 of the CIL Regulations 2010 (as amended) does not allow differentiation by size against the same use.
 Such approach is legitimate when sufficient evidence is provided to demonstrate that there is: i) a different intended use and; ii) different viability either side of the threshold.
 There is inadequate justification for the 280 sq. m threshold within the Preliminary Draft Charging Schedule.
 For example, a store of 279 sq. m is the same intended use as one of 281 sq. m.
 NO genuine, clear, unambiguous difference between the two.
 2. The evidence in the Viability Study has not undertaken a sufficiently find grained approach and does not justify the size thresholds proposed.
 The Study only refers to one retail scenario being 30,000 sq.ft proposal.
-Reference is given to both "small retail' and large retail" uses however no further definition is provided within either the Study or either the Study or Preliminary Draft Charging Schedule.
+Reference is given to both "small retail" and large retail" uses however no further definition is provided within either the Study or either the Study or Preliminary Draft Charging Schedule.
 The 280 sq m threshold comes from Sunday trading law which is of little relevance to either use of viability.
 3. The approach potentially offers a selective financial advantage, or State Aid, to the smaller stores.
 Any potential State Aid needs to be objectively justified and there is no adequate evidence supporting the Preliminary Draft Charging Schedule on this point in relation to different sizes of retail development.
-The Council's impact of CIL borough.
-The to be establish should be note over 280sqm h examinations

-I's viability research has analysed the IL on retail development throughout the ne regulations allow for different charges ished for different scales of use; it oted that differential rates for stores in have been justified other CIL ns (for example, Wycombe).
+The Council's viability research has analysed the impact of CIL on retail development throughout the borough.
+The regulations allow for different charges to be established for different scales of use; it should be noted that differential rates for stores over 280sqm have been justified other CIL examinations (for example, Wycombe).